1

 What is a job referral?

 A job referral is when someone within a company recommends a candidate for a job opening, often based on their knowledge of the candidate's skills and experience.
 Referrals can help candidates stand out in the application process and may improve their chances of being hired.
-Many companies value employee referrals as they can lead to faster hiring and better cultural fit.
+Many companies value employee referrals as they can lead to quicker hiring decisions and better cultural fit.

 What is the difference between Referral vs Recruiter?